anthier/NVDDownload/README.md

 ## Installation

 1. Install Python 3.10 or higher

-Note: no additional libraries are required.
+No additional libraries are required.

 ## Usage